kunalmodi/web3-exploration/kunalm.xyz/posts/dune-opensea.md

 ---
 title: "Querying OpenSea data with Dune"
 description: "Learning Dune Analytics by querying OpenSea data"
-date: 2021-12-21
+date: 2021-12-23
 layout: layouts/post.njk
 tags: posts
 permalink: posts/dune-opensea.html
 relative_prefix: "../"
+og_img: "../static/img/dune-3.png"
 ---

-[Dune](https://dune.xyz/browse/dashboards) is an incredibly powerful blockchain analytics tool, though it can be a little daunting to use at first.
+[Dune](https://dune.xyz/) is an incredibly powerful blockchain analytics tool, though it can be a little daunting to use at first.
 Let's take a look at how we can query data about OpenSea through Dune.

 ### A Dune Primer